-Your love, Lord, reaches to heaven; your truth to the skies.
-Your justice is like God's mountain, your judgments like the deep.
+Your love, Lord, reaches to heaven;

+your truth to the skies.

+Your justice is like God's mountain,

+your judgments like the deep.

 To people and beast you give protection.

 O Lord, how precious is your love.

-My God, the children of people find refuge in the shelter of your wings.
+My God, the children of people find refuge

 They feast on the riches of your house; they drink from the stream of your delight.
-In you is the source of life and in your light we see light.
+In you is the source of life and in your light, we see light.
 Keep on loving those who know you, doing justice for upright hearts.